-In the beginning of 19th century and English mathematician Charles Babbage invents the modern digital computer.
-He developed an Analytical Engine based of the modern computer to perform mathematical calculation very fast.
+In the beginning of the 19th century and English Mathematician, Charles Babbage invents the modern digital computer.
+He developed an Analytical Engine based on the modern computer to perform mathematical calculation very fast.

 Brief History of Computer (Old Age):

 The Abacus was the first calculating device developed in China before 3000BC for calculation.
 The Abacus was also known as Soroban.
 It was a frame of 10 wires or rods in which beads are strung on these wires or rods.
 These beads could move in the wires.
 The arithmetic calculation is performed by manipulating these beads.
 The Abacus was so good that still using in the world, both as a toy and teaching instrument to the children.
 It marks the first step to the computer generation.

 In early 1617 John Napier a Scottish mathematician invented this device and logarithm in the age of his death.
 In this device, he used the bones.
 Therefore, when he died, then its name became Napier’s Bone.
 His bones consist of rods and number marked on them.
 This device performs accurate operation and multiplication of large numbers.
 This device can long digits computations faster and more accurate.

 It was invented by an English Mathematician Wilheim Oughtred which can do both multiplication and division operation.
 This device consisted of two moveable rulers placing side by side and each ruler marked in such a way that the actual distance from the beginning of the ruler proportional to the logarithm of the number.
 By this device, one can do quickly both multiplication and division.